-This Statement is current as at 21 August 2023 and has been approved by the Board.
+This Statement is current as at 19 August 2024 and has been approved by the Board of the Company (Board)

-This Statement should be read in conjunction with the Company's 2023 Annual Report (Annual Report).
-Further information about the Company's corporate governance practices and copies of key governance documents referred to in this Statement are available on the Company's website at: perentigroup.com
+This Statement should be read in conjunction with the Company's 2024 Annual Report (Annual Report).
+Further information about the Company's corporate governance practices and copies of key governance documents referred to in this Statement are available on the Company's website at perenti.com.